carolinewang01/rotate/README.md

 ## TODOs

 ### Clean Up Code - Benchmark Release
-High priority issues that may propagate if not fixed:
+High priority issues that will propagate if not fixed:

-- Final params
-  - Verify that final params == last checkpoint - audited FCP and IPPO.
-  - We don't need to store this when the last checkpoint IS the final params, right?
-Remove the redundancy.

 - Clean up (L)-BRDiv and CoMeDi code
     - Update codes to use the agent interface